Code of Conduct

 2. The requests and/or conduct unreasonably interfere with an individual's work performance, or creates a hostile or offensive working environment.

 Sexual harassment may include explicit sexual propositions, sexual innuendoes, suggestive comments, sexually-oriented "jokes" or "teasing," foul or obscene language, displays of sexually provocative items or printed material, and physical conduct.
-This policy pertains to everyone employed by the Company and all of our visitors, customers and suppliers.
+This policy pertains to everyone employed by the Company and all of our Contractors, visitors, customers and suppliers.

 The Human Resources Department will promptly investigate all reports of harassment.
 The confidentiality and privacy of our employees will be respected during the investigation.
 To ensure that the harassment stops, we will take corrective action, up to and including termination of employment of the offender.